Aquifer1519/summer-extension/README.md

 ## Next steps

-Since TweepFake didn't pan out, the plan is to build a custom dataset:
+Refine the custom dataset:

 - **Human class:** sample directly from the already-downloaded election tweets CSVs (real text, no cost, already domain-matched).
-- **AI class:** generate synthetic political-post-style text via an LLM API, prompted for variety across topics/tones/stances so the AI class isn't just near-duplicate variations of one prompt.
+- **AI class:** Improve the prompting to create better synthetic tweets.
-- Fine-tune `fine_tune_detector.py` (currently written against TweepFake's format) against this new dataset instead, then swap `detect()` in `detector.py` to load the custom-trained model in place of the pretrained HC3 classifier.
+  If possible sample from more models besides openAI.